mindspore-lab/mindocr/configs/rec/abinet/README.md

 We use the dataset under `evaluation/` as the benchmark dataset.
 On **each individual dataset** (e.g. CUTE80, IC13_857, etc.), we perform a full evaluation by setting the dataset's directory to the evaluation dataset.
 This way, we get a list of the corresponding accuracies for each dataset, and then the reported accuracies are the average of these values.

 To reproduce the reported evaluation results, you can:
-- Repeat the evaluation step for all individual datasets: CUTE80, IC13_857, IC15_1811, IIIT5k_3000, SVT, SVTP.
+- Option 1: Repeat the evaluation step for all individual datasets: CUTE80, IC13_857,  IC15_1811,  IIIT5k_3000, SVT, SVTP.
 Then take the average score.

+- Option 2: Put all the benchmark datasets folder under the same directory, e.g. `evaluation/`.
+And use the script `tools/benchmarking/multi_dataset_eval.py`.

+1. Evaluate on one specific dataset

 For example, you can evaluate the model on dataset `CUTE80` by modifying the config yaml as follows: